Primary Day

 Just imagine what it would be like with Anonymous in the White House.

 We'd never get tired of seeing his or her face on the news every night.
-In fact, in order for the president to remain Anonymous, there'd be a strict ban on all photographs and sound recordings.

 We'd never have to hear about his or her relatives for the same reason.